rezalaal/oc-boxes-plugin/README.md

             type: text
 ```

-If there are multiple `_includes` on the same level, you can use any suffix to differentiate them:
+If there are multiple `_include` on the same level, you can use any suffix to differentiate them:

 ```yaml
 name: 'I am composed using _includes!'